MooersLab/EasyPyMOL/README.md

 USAGE

     Type 'AO' to activate.
-Type 'help AO' to see this documentation printed to the command history window.
+Type `help AO` to see this documentation printed to the command history window.
 Select from the command history individual lines of code to build a new script.
 Select the hortizontal script at the bottom if retaining most of the commands